1.The Story So Far

 First things first: let's create a hash to hold our movies and their ratings, and let's prompt the user for input so we can eventually store movie/ratings pairs in our hash.

-2. puts asks a question on the command line, here we ask if you like coding in Ruby.
+{ }above. putsasks a question on the command line, here we ask if you like coding in Ruby.- In order to get the user input, we have to call

 love:10,